backstage/backstage/.changeset/shy-hounds-battle.md

 '@backstage/cli': patch
 ---

-Fix a bug in the backend plugin template that was creating an incorrect link.
+Fix a few minor issues with the backend template that were causing failing linting checks in the main repo.